Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Enforcing PT Symmetry on the Ans atze

 In this section, we show how to enforce $PT$ symmetry in our neural network architectures.
 For illustration we show the implementation for an RNN.
 However, this implementation is valid for both MLP and RBM as well.

 In what follows, we propose an implementation of the RNN depicted in Fig.~\ref{fig11} that we use to find the ground-state properties of our model.
-We employ the approach described in Secs.~\ref{S1} and~\ref{S2} and as well as a method similar to the one describe in Ref.~\cite{hibat2020recurrent}.
+We employ the approach described in Secs.~II and III in the main text as well as a method similar to the one describe in Ref.~\cite{hibat2020recurrent}.
 The goal is to enforce a $PT$-symmetric RNN ansatz $|\Psi_{RNN}\rangle $.
 Parity $P$ reflects the spatial coordinates or swaps components of a state.
 In a spin chain, $P$ exchange the $i^{th}$ spin with the $N-i+1^{th}$.
 Time reversal $T$ complex conjugates the wavefunction or parameters of the ansatz.
 The $PT$ symmetry is imposed on the RNN ansatz by requesting

 and then symmetrizing the neural network to output

 where $F(\bm{x}_s) $ is the neural network's unregularized output and $\bm{x}_s$ the sampled spin configuration.

 For a system of \textit{N} spins, let the probability distribution of the system distributed over a discrete sample space be given by $\mathbb{P}$.
 Let a single walker or a single snapshot of the system's states be given by a spin configuration $\bm{x}=(x_1,x_2,x_3,...,x_N)$.
 The probability for finding a spin in a particular configuration $\bm{x}_i$ influences the probability of finding a spin in one of the remaining configurations $\bm{x}_j = \bm{\bm{x}}-\{\bm{x}_i\}$, such that